How To Make An Air Mattress More Comfortable

 One of the pros of using an air mattress is the ability to add or subtract air to make the bed exactly as firm as you want.

-This one’s pretty simple but just stop inflating the air mattress as soon as you get it to the point you prefer.
-Alternatively, just open the valve and let air out if it’s a little bit too firm…simple as that.
+This one’s pretty simple but stops inflating the air mattress as soon as you get it to the point you prefer.
+Alternatively, open the valve and let the air out if it’s a little bit too firm…simple as that.

 Add Complimenting Comforts